usethesource/salix/README.md

 	App[Model] counterApp() = app(..., subs = counterSubs);
 ```

-If your nested components have subscriptions, you need to map them in the same way as views are mapped, but this time using `mapSubs`.
+If your nested components have subscriptions, you need to map them in the same way that views are mapped, but this time using `mapSubs`.
 For instance, here's how to map the subscriptions of each counter to combine them into a list of subscriptions of `counterTwice`, assuming the counter app defines its list of subscriptions for a model as `counterSubs(Model m)`:

 ```rascal
 	list[Sub] subsTwice(ModelTwice m)